 18. Add Accounts to Your Credit Report

-Most people aren’t aware that they can add long-term utility accounts to their credit report.
-For example, if you have had the same phone number for 10 years, you can add it to your report.
+Most people aren't aware that they can add long-term utility accounts to their credit report.
+For example, if you have had the same phone number for ten years, you can add it to your report.
 And if you have consistently made all of your electrical and heating payments over the same period, putting them on your credit report increases your score.

 That boost occurs because you have showcased positive and consistent payment patterns.
 It also increases the type of credit on your account and creates a more accurate portrayal of your payment history.
-However, it is wise to avoid this step if you have had issues with utility companies in the past and would rather not highlight them.
+However, it is wise to avoid this step if you have had issues with utility companies in the past and would instead not highlight them.

 19. Continually Blend Your Credit

 Adding new credit sources to your account should always be done intelligently.
-For example, possessing multiple credit cards won’t improve your credit diversity.
-That’s because it is the same kind of credit.
-Instead, you need to take the time to develop a wider range of personal credit sources to create a more blended and useful credit history.
+For example, possessing multiple credit cards won't improve your credit diversity.
+That's because it is the same kind of credit.
+Instead, you need to take the time to develop a broader range of personal credit sources to create a more blended and useful credit history.

-For example, you could apply for a small personal loan and pay it back over a period of a year.
+For example, you could apply for a small personal loan and pay it back over a year.
 This step adds a personal loan to your credit history and showcases a keen ability to repay.
-That’s because these types of loans fall under a heading known as installment credit, rather than revolving credit.
-This type of credit uses fixed payments that don’t change, which is different from the evolving and ever-changing revolving credit type.
+That's because these types of loans fall under a heading known as installment credit, rather than revolving credit.
+This type of credit uses fixed payments that don't change, which is different from the evolving and ever-changing revolving credit type.

 In some instances, it may be possible to boost your credit score by as much as 15-30 points by taking this step and diversifying your credit.
 Just as importantly, it increases your long-term standing by creating a more abundant source of credit history.
-As a result, a successful personal loan will significantly increase your credit score over a period of several years.
+As a result, a successful personal loan will significantly increase your credit score over several years.

 20. Consistently Track Your Accounts